 From here, the view of the monastery complex is absolutely amazing!

-The Holy Trinity church
+The Holy Trinity church in Manasija complex

 The most important building in the monastery complex is the church dedicated to the Holy Trinity.

 It belongs to the architectural style called “Morava School”.
 The church was built according to the model of Ravanica Monastery, the foundation of Prince Lazar.
-But it is also very different from other churches from that era.
+But it is also very different from other churches from that period.

 The church consists of two separate parts: the naos (an inner room) in the east, and the narthex on the west side.